nguyenwinle/movie-trailer-website/README.md

 These are the instances that are created for our movie website and where we will run our program

-We use the **open** built-in function will open our program into a web browser
+We use the **open** built-in function that will open our program into a web browser